depers/Note/运维/Java web环境配置.md

    set password for root@127.0.0.1=password('fx1212')

    // 赋权
-   grant all privileges on *.* to 'root'@'%' identified by 'fx1212' with grant option;
+   GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'fx1212' WITH GRANT OPTION;
    flush privileges;
    ```